 There's also a relatively easy way to stop the back-log of videos and photos building up in the Messages app.
 If there is a person who sends you a lot of images, but you don't want to delete a whole conversation with that person, you can quickly delete a few chosed images by opening up their message, tapping on the i icon and then pressing on an image until you see the option to Copy, Delete, or More...

 Choose More, and then tap on all the images you want to remove from your device.
-We have more tips like this in: How to free space on an iPhone.

 If you are sent a lot of audio messages you can chenge your settings so that they don't stick around after you have listened to them, freeing up lots of space in one go.